KevinFlanagan7/Hangman/README.md

 - Scroll down on page and select either **Enable Automatic Deploys** which will rebuild your app every time you push a new change to GitHub or **Deploy Branch** which is a manual deployment so has to be selected after each change pushed to GitHub.

+- Once app is built you can click on **Open app** at top of page which will open app on new page where you can copy URL.

 ### Fork

 To make a copy of a repository or to fork it using Github follow below steps: